Portal and engagement workflow

 Open pageAccounting compare FAQ

-Matter is strongest at the client document workflow around the engagement: requests, uploads, reminders, portal updates, and keeping the team clear on what is still missing.
+Matter is strongest at the live engagement workflow: portal, requests, uploads, records, case email, notes, tasks, reminders, status, follow-up, and keeping the team clear on what is still missing.

 Because accounting buyers often mix those jobs together.
 Some firms really need a better client-facing workflow.
 Others need a larger document-management stack.
 This hub helps separate those decisions before the shortlist turns into a vague software bake-off.

 Decide where the drag starts today.
-If it starts with client requests, missing files, reminders, and status questions, read the Matter comparisons first.
-If it starts with wider practice-management scope or a larger document estate, start with the products built for that broader job.
+If it starts with client requests, missing files, notes, tasks, reminders, follow-up, and status questions, read the Matter comparisons first.
+If the shortlist is being pulled into practice-management scope or a larger document estate, use those products as comparisons and keep the daily client workflow front of mind.